 5 Critical IoT Security Challenges and How to Overcome Them

-Internet of Things (IoT) devices are everywhere.
-They’re smartwatches on a runner’s wrist, pacemakers regulating a heart, video doorbells securing a home and even connected machinery used in manufacturing.
-The amount and variety of these devices is only expected to increase.
-Right now, there are more than 15 billion IoT devices connected worldwide; that number is expected to double by 2030.
+The Internet of Things (IoT) continues to reshape industries, from healthcare and manufacturing to energy and higher education.
+They’re smartwatches on a runner’s wrist, pacemakers regulating a heart, video doorbells securing a home, and even connected machinery used in manufacturing.
+The number and variety of these devices are expected to increase.
+Today, there are nearly 20 billion IoT devices connected worldwide – a figure projected to exceed 40 billion by 2034.
+(Source: IoT Analytics / Statista)

 These devices present a golden opportunity for threat actors.
 Every new device connected to a network expands the number of possible entry points for a cybercriminal.
 Connected equipment like HVAC systems and even fish tanks can be used as the initial entry point in an attack chain if organizations aren’t careful.
-With the increasing number of connected devices coming online every year, it’s absolutely critical for security teams to protect their IoT security infrastructure.
+With an average of 820,000 IoT attacks occurring daily in 2025 – and IoT malware surging 124% year-over-year – it’s never been more urgent for security teams to address IoT security challenges head-on.

-There are challenges with crafting an IoT security strategy, however, especially as the number of devices coming online increases and the variety of technologies that these connected devices operate on also rises.
+Understanding the most pressing IoT security challenges is the first step toward building a resilient defense.
 This blog will cover a few of the most common challenges that organizations face when securing their IoT devices.

 IoT Security Challenge 1: Lack of Visibility